 The definitive treatment of jaundice will be dependent on the underlying cause.
-Obstructive causes may require removal of a gallstone through ERCP or open surgery, cholecystectomy, or stenting of the common bile duct.
+Obstructive causes may require removal of a gallstone through Endoscopic Retrograde CholangioPancreatography (ERCP) or stenting of the common bile duct.

 Symptomatic treatment is often needed for the itching caused by hyperbilirubinaemia.
 An obstructive cause may warrant cholestyramine (acting to increase biliary drainage), whilst other causes may respond to simple anti-histamines.

-Identify and manage any complications of liver failure where possible.
-Monitor for coagulopathy, treating promptly (Vitamin K or fresh frozen plasma (FFP)) if any evidence of bleeding or rapid coagulopathy, and treat hypoglycaemia orally if possible (otherwise 5% dextrose is needed).
+Identify and manage any complications where possible.
+Monitor for coagulopathy, treating promptly (either vitamin K or fresh frozen plasma (FFP) is needed) if any evidence of bleeding or rapid coagulopathy, and treat hypoglycaemia orally if possible (otherwise 5% dextrose is needed).

-Where patients become confused from decompensating chronic liver disease (‘hepatic encephalopathy’), laxatives (lactulose or senna) +- neomycin or rifaximin may be used, reducing the number of ammonia-producing bacteria in the bowel.
+Where patients become confused from decompensating chronic liver disease (‘hepatic encephalopathy’), laxatives (lactulose or senna) +/- neomycin or rifaximin may be used, in attempt to reduce the number of ammonia-producing bacteria in the bowel.